 - When your teen makes a mistake, which will happen often, do not criticize.
 Remain calm and simply repeat the maneuver until it’s done correctly.
 To minimize their frustration, emphasize to your teen that mistakes are a normal part of learning.

 - These lessons should be consistent with what is taught by your teen’s driver’s education instructor.
 If you teach something differently, your teen will be confused and learning will be more difficult.
-If the lessons in this program are different from the instructor’s, contact them to clarify the discrepancy.
+If the lessons in this program are different from the instructor’s, contact them to clarify the discrepancies.

 - Remember that students learn at different paces.
 Make sure your teen has mastered each skill before you move on to the next lesson, even if that means repeating a lesson several times.
 Patience and practice will pay off in the long run.

 - Integrate night driving into as many lessons as possible.
-In Iowa, a minimum of two hours of supervised driving in the dark is required to advance to an Intermediate License, and another two hours are required to advance to a full license.
+In Iowa, a minimum of two hours of supervised driving in the dark is required to advance to an intermediate license, and another two hours are required to advance to a full license.